a-mhamdi/ros2/Labs/How-To.typ

 = Programming Languages

-The programming languages we are going to learn through this module is Python of @fig:python, C#super[++] of @fig:cpp and shell scripting through GNU Bash of @fig:gnu-bash.
-They are chosen for their high-performance computing capabilities, expressive syntax, and extensive ecosystem.
+The programming languages we will use in this module are Python (@fig:python), C#super[++] (@fig:cpp), and shell scripting with GNU Bash (@fig:gnu-bash).
+They are chosen for their expressive syntax, performance where needed, and extensive ecosystems.

 / Python: Rapid development and high-level logic.
 / C#super[++]: Performance and control over system resources.